GSA/digitalgov.gov/content/authors/kelley-holden/_index.md

 # If you include an email address, it will be displayed on your profile page
 email: Kelley.Holden@cfpb.gov
 # Keep it under 50 words and only one paragraph
-bio: " Kelley Holden has been working on the Digital Analytics Team over at the Consumer Financial Protection Bureau since March 2014.
-She and her team are passionate about web analysis and data, and want to share their knowledge with others who are looking for a simple and easy tool for their analytics needs."
+bio: Kelley Holden has been working on the Digital Analytics Team over at the Consumer Financial Protection Bureau since March 2014.
+She and her team are passionate about web analysis and data, and want to share their knowledge with others who are looking for a simple and easy tool for their analytics needs.
 # Where can people learn more about your work?
 # Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: ""